AUDIE CORNISH, HOST:

 CORNISH: John Logan.
 He's a screenwriter for lots of movies, including "Rango," now on DVD, "Hugo" and "Coriolanus," both now in the theaters, as well as the next James Bond movie.
 He's joined us from NPR West in Culver City, California.
 John, thanks for chatting with us.

 LOGAN: My pleasure.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.